LasseWolter/honours-project-21-22/clowdr/setup_notes.md

   - **No** it was created by the cdk-deploy -> make that clearer in the instructions
 - **Error** when creating stack: `Requires capabilities : [CAPABILITY_NAMED_IAM]`
   - just check the tick box at the bottom of the screen :D

+- the config value for `AWS_IMAGES_CLOUDFRONT_DISTRIBUTION_NAME` can be found in the `Resources`-tab of the image-handler-stack in CloudFormation

 ## How to run Local Setup after initialisation
 1) Run `Hasura Console -- Local Development` task